juneha1120/tp/docs/UserGuide.md

 **Examples:**
 - `sort` — displays all contacts.
 - `sort -n true` — displays result list of contacts sorted by name in descending order.

-- `sort -t -n true` — displays result list of contacts first sorted by tag in ascending order, then sorted by name in descending order
+**Notes:**
+- TrackUp currently supports sorting by only one field at a time.
+  Compound sorting like `sort -t -n true` is not supported.

 ### Editing a person : `edit`